 In 2020, grants totaling \$1,500,000 were provided to Malaria No More Fund by three donor foundations, one of which shares a board member with Malaria No More Fund.
 Together, these donor foundations are known as the "private guarantors."
-As loans guaranteed under the GFA are repaid in full and the guarantees are not called, the donors have agreed that \$650,000 can be then used toward Malaria No More Fund's operating costs associated with administering the guarantee facility and for the ongoing work of the HFC.
+As loans guaranteed under the GFA are repaid in full and the guarantees are not called, the donors have agreed that \$650,000 can be then used toward Malaria No More Fund's operating costs associated with administering the guarantee facility and for the ongoing work of the HFC Guarantee LLC.
 The remaining portions of the grants will be returned to the private guarantors, unless otherwise modified by the grant agreements with the private guarantors.

 Malaria No More Fund has accounted for these grants as conditional, as two of the grants require the return of a portion of grant funds to the donors, and all three grants release a portion of the funding to Malaria No More Fund at a future date tied to the use of the guarantee funds during the grant period.
-The grant funds must also be used to meet specific criteria and objectives established by the HFC program.
+The grant funds must also be used to meet specific criteria and objectives established by the HFC Guarantee LLC program.
 Therefore, \$1,500,000 received by Malaria No More Fund was reported on the consolidated statements of financial position as restricted cash and grant advance liability as of December 31, 2020 (Note 2).
-Grant revenue will be recognized in the period in which the conditions applicable to the grants are substantially met, which is expected to occur during 2021 through 2023.
+Grant revenue will be recognized in the period in which the conditions applicable to the grants are met, which is expected to occur during 2021 through 2025.
 In the event that a guarantee is called to cover a loan loss, the guarantee loss will be recognized by Malaria No More Fund along with grant revenue to cover the loss incurred.
 Under the terms of the grant agreements, the maximum net grant revenue that will be recognized by Malaria No More Fund is \$800,000, the first loss amounts.
 Under the terms of the GFA, HFC Guarantee LLC will receive a utilization fee of 1% and an administration fee of 0.15%.
 Both rates will be based on the guaranteed portion of the average outstanding principal balance of all covered loans during the applicable period.
 The fees will be calculated and invoiced semi-annually.

-During the year ended December 31, 2021, seven guarantees, totaling \$1,174,841 were made through the HFC Guarantee LLC on loans made by MCF totaling \$2,240,084.
-During the year ended December 31, 2022, an additional guarantee, totaling \$226,400 was made through the HFC Guarantee LLC on a loan made by MCF totaling \$283,000.
-The guarantees for each loan range from \$74,561 to \$265,807, and the terms of the loans and guarantees are from 24 to 73 months.
+During the year ended December 31, 2021, seven guarantees, totaling \$1,174,841 were made through HFC Guarantee LLC on loans made by MCF totaling \$2,240,084.
+During the year ended December 31, 2022, an additional guarantee, totaling \$226,400 was made through HFC Guarantee LLC on a loan made by MCF totaling \$283,000.
+During the year ended December 31, 2023, no additional guarantees were made.